axbinhtean/CS50x-2025/CS50x Final Project/README.md

 # GPS50

 Hello, world!
 Welcome to GPS50 - a simple online GPS activity viewer.
 GPS50 was designed, written, and implemented by Abdullah Binhtean as part of CS50 2025.
-For a quick tour of GPS50, please watch a short video [here](...)!

 ![Image of GPS50](https://i.imgur.com/oKJf5JO.png)